plugCubed/plugAPI/README.md

 ## How to use
-Just grab it from npm, or optionally use the lastest version for github
+~~Just grab it from npm, or optionally use the lastest version for github~~

 ```
-npm install plugapi
+~~npm install plugapi~~
 ```

+Due to a Plug update, the original version of PlugAPI from npm no longer works.
+You will have to use this fork for now.

 To connect, do this!